eveasian88/bamazon/README.md

 - If the manager selects "Add New Product", it allows the manager to add a new item for sale to the store.

-- If the manager selects "End Session", it ends the session by not going back to the menu and the manager exits the program.
+- If the manager selects "End Session", it ends the session by not going back to the menu.

 ### bamazonSupervisor.js

-- Starts with a Menu
-- Prompts the supervisor to select what they would like to do:
+- Menu prompts the supervisor to select what they would like to do:
     - View Product Sales by Department
     - Create New Department
     - End Session